schugh24/string_calculator_assessment/README.md

 # String Calculator Assessment (TDD Kata)

 A Dart implementation of the **String Calculator Kata**, developed using strict **Test-Driven Development (TDD)**.
-This package is mainly for demonstration and learning purposes — showing how to evolve code using the Red → Green → Refactor cycle.
+This package reflects my approach to software craftsmanship.
+It documents how a simple problem — the String Calculator — can be solved using disciplined TDD, with every commit capturing a micro-step in the Red → Green → Refactor cycle.

 ---